 How much should you use

-Between 100-300mg per serving, 400mg a day is generally accepted as the upper limit for caffeine consumption.
-Many will either themselves or know someone whose intake of caffeine is well above this standard therefore it is also not recommended to consume more than a cup of coffee on the same day as taking a pre-workout supplement containing caffeine.
+Between 100-300mg per serving, 400mg a day is generally accepted as the upper limit of consumption.
+Many will either themselves or know someone whose intake is well above this standard therefore it is also not recommended to consume more than a cup of coffee on the same day as taking a pre-workout supplement containing caffeine.

 When should you take it

 You guessed it, the two most popular times to consume caffeine and the times recommended are either soon after waking or 15-30 minutes before a workout.

 Caffeine is generally considered safe for humans.
 There are however side effects linked to excess consumption of the daily safe limit (400mg) which could be but are not limited to anxiety, restlessness, tremors, irregular heartbeat, and trouble sleeping.
 Consuming beyond the recommended caffeine intake may also result in headaches, migraines, and also high blood pressure.
 There are generally no side effects with caffeine when consumed within the limits.